philclifford/quickemu-docs/README.md

 It consists of a `Makefile` that calls a script (`build_manuals`) which generates the [README](../README.md) and the contents of [../docs](../docs)

-** NOTE **
+> [!NOTE]
-Since much of the [README](../README.md) has been redirected to the wiki it no longer contains dynamic version-dependant content.
+>Since much of the [README](../README.md) has been redirected to the wiki it no longer contains dynamic version-dependant content.

 It is likely that it can be removed from this process shortly, if indeed this sub-project has a future at all.
 Ideally CI/CD can also maintain any wiki content and keeping the man pages in step can be transferred to CI.
 For now everything is regenerated, but probably only docs need submitting and README checking for local edits and changes